prakashpaudel/personal-website/content/about/_index.md

 Hey!
 I'm Prakash, a software developer from Pokhara, Nepal.

 This is my personal website.
-It's under construction, so I'll add more info here later.
+Not quite sure what I'll use it for yet.
+Hopefully, some cool projects and some writing.

+Look out for updates in the near future!